RabikIsm/POWER-BI-project0/README.md

 # POWER-BI-project0
 Designed an interactive Power BI dashboard to analyze Adidas sales data across regions, products, and retailers, enabling clear visibility into performance and trends.

-Certainly!
-Here's a professional summary of the process, thought path, and insights involved in building the **Adidas Sales Power BI Dashboard**:

 ---